-The proposed "Vape and Smoke Shop Location and Operating Requirements Act" aims to create a regulatory framework for the establishment and operation of vape and smoke shops in West Virginia.
+The proposed "Vape and Smoke Shop Location and Operating Requirements Act" aims to regulate the establishment and operation of vape and smoke shops in West Virginia.
 Key provisions include restrictions on the proximity of these shops to schools, daycare facilities, parks, and other public places, ensuring that no public entrance is located within 5,280 feet of such establishments.
-The bill also sets forth specific aesthetic and content guidelines for signage to prevent appeal to minors, including prohibitions on displaying merchandise in a manner visible from public areas.
+The bill also sets forth guidelines for signage to prevent appeal to minors and maintain community standards, including prohibiting the display of merchandise on signs.
+The county health department is designated as the authority responsible for processing permit applications, conducting inspections, and enforcing compliance with the new regulations.

 Statutes affected: